 One of the Lady’s first prophecies concerned the construction of the village church.
 When the building was nearing completion, she declared that the ridging stones that were to clad the roof’s apex would never be set on it.
 The stones had already been brought in by boat from Kenmore and were laid out ready for use, so the builders and the locals laughed off her prediction, but that night there was a terrible storm and the stones were swept into the depths of Loch Tay.
 They were never found.

 The Lady predicted many economic and social changes in the local area.
-She spoke of ‘fire coaches‘ to be seen crossing the Pass of Drumochter, where the Highland Main Railway Line would eventually run from the mid 1800’s.
+She spoke of ‘fire coaches‘ to be seen crossing the Pass of Drumochter, where the Highland Main Railway Line would eventually run from the mid-1800s.
 She foresaw there being ‘a mill on every stream and a plough in every field.’
-By the end of the eighteenth century, flax processing was a major industry in Perthshire and there were fourteen mills along the loch side, and nearly two hundred ploughs in use between Auchmore and Taymouth.
+Flax processing was a major industry in Perthshire by the end of the 18th century, and there were fourteen mills along the lochside and nearly two hundred ploughs in use between Auchmore and Taymouth.